Month: August 2016

 But such things apply to Joy, if at all, in a far diminished way.
 I sing the Lord’s Prayer to her, but she’ll never learn to pray.
 We’ll bring her to church, but she’ll never learn the basics of the faith.
 We’ll take care of her physically, but to what extent can we really meet her spiritual needs?

-Leadership in the Wesleyan Way: Interview with Aaron Perry
+Leadership In The Wesleyan Way: Interview with Aaron Perry

 August 29, 2016

-In Their Words: How Pastors Pray for Their Children (And Raise Them in the Church)
+In Their Words: How Pastors Pray for Their Children (And Raise Them In The Church)

 August 25, 2016

-The Enemy Who Was Not an Enemy by Carrie Carter
+The Enemy Who Was Not An Enemy by Carrie Carter

 August 24, 2016